-This has seen banks invest more in the risk-free papers and bonds and leaving out SMEs and individual borrower leading to a ballooning domestic debt.
+This has seen banks invest more in the risk-free papers and bonds and leaving out SMEs and individual borrower leading to ballooning domestic debt.

 In 2018, the Monetary Policy Committee (MPC) lowered the Central Bank Rate (CBR) twice, in the 6 meetings held in order to support economic activity.
 In their last meeting on 27th November 2018 they retained the CBR at 9.0 citing that inflation expectations remained well anchored within the target range and that the economy was operating close to its potential.

-Analysts are of the view that with the cap still on, the MPC will maintain an accommodative policy.
+Analysts are of the view that with the cap still on, the MPC will maintain accommodative policy.
 “We see an accommodative policy this year.
 Possible with the cap at the very least, will remain at 9.00%,” said Caleb Mugendi, Senior Investment Analyst at Cytonn Investments.

-The Central Bank of Kenya (CBK) has continuously reiterated that interest rate caps have undermined the conduct of the monetary policy Committee.
+The Central Bank of Kenya (CBK) has continuously reiterated that interest rate caps have undermined the conduct of the monetary policy committee.